deep-research/victorslibrary-nuxt/content/songs/a-voice-in-the-distance.md

 title: A Voice in the Distance
 band: Reenchantment
 authors: ["Victor Fisher"]
+type: song
 explicit: false

 description: |
   A song about inspiration and being positive and hope.
 Ew!

 recordings:
   - title: A Voice in the Distance